The 6 Essential Skin Care Items every Woman should be using.

 How often should I exfoliate?
 This depends on your skin type and any specific skin issues or conditions you may have.
 For normal to dry skin, you should generally exfoliate once or twice a week.
 For those with oily skin, it may be suitable to exfoliate three to four times a week.
 This is a general guide and optimum exfoliation will vary from person to person, but exfoliators are an essential skin care product.

 Be sure to not over-do it, especially with any harsh or scratchy exfoliating scrubs.

 The skin around our eyes is the thinnest skin on our body and is known to be one of the first spots to show signs of ageing.

-Eye Cream or serum is usually overlooked by younger women as they may not yet have experienced fine lines, wrinkles or dark circles under their eyes.
-Again, this is an easy mistake to make, although one that should be remedied if possible as there are many beneficial eye creams and serums for younger skin that can help to maintain a fresh, brightened under eye appearance now and into the future.
+Eye Cream or serum is usually overlooked by younger women.
+This is because they may not yet have experienced fine lines, wrinkles or dark circles under their eyes.
+Again, this is an easy mistake to make.
+But, it’s one one that should be remedied if possible.
+There are many beneficial eye creams and serums for younger skin that can help to maintain a fresh, brightened under-eye appearance now.
+And they’ll help into the future.

-Getting into the habit of using eye cream from an early age, even if not treating any visible lines or wrinkles, will help to keep the skin under and around your eyes hydrated and plumped, and will put you in good stead for your older years.
+Get into the habit of using an eye cream from an early age.
+Do it every day, even if not treating any visible lines or wrinkles.
+This will help to keep the skin under and around your eyes hydrated and plumped.
+And it will put you in good stead for your older years.